roman-milk/roman-milk.github.io/teacher-teacher.md

+===

- ****** Teacher Teacher Ch.
-05 ****** bysadkins116© Anita parked the car and ordered her slave out of the car.
+Anita parked the car and ordered her slave out of the car.
 Sandy stood by the door not knowing what to do.
 Anita reached into her pocket and pulled out two nipple clamps and quickly clamped them on the slut's nipples.
 Then she grabbed the leash and led her inside the door.
 Once inside she turned to her and said, "On your knees, you are not to walk again unless instructed."
 Sandy quickly dropped down and followed her mistress down the hall and through a door at the end.

  Sandy looked up as she entered the room.
 Looking around she saw Christina Martinez sitting on a love seat wearing a silk light blue dressing gown.
 Dawn blushed as this was the first time she was being exposed to someone who knew who she was.